fluttercommunity/flutter_launcher_icons/README.md

   android: true
   ios: "Example-Icon"
 ```

+### Attributes:
 ```
-#### Attributes:
 image_path: The location of the icon image file which you want to use as the app launcher icon

-image_path_android: The location of the icon image file specific for Android platform (optional)
+image_path_android: The location of the icon image file specific for Android platform (optional - if not defined then the image_path is used)
-image_path_ios: The location of the icon image file specific for iOS platform (optional)
+image_path_ios: The location of the icon image file specific for iOS platform (optional - if not defined then the image_path is used)

 android/ios: True / False - Set as true if you want the icons generated for that platform to replace the existing launcher icon